Vaibhav-ac/Temperature-Prediction/README.md

 # Temperature Prediction

-This notebook implements a Recurrent Neural Network (RNN) model for time series analysis to predict the mean temperature by analyzing previous days' data.
+This notebook implements a many-to-one Recurrent Neural Network (RNN) model for time series analysis to predict the mean temperature by analyzing previous days' data.
 The implementation of the neural network model was done using [Keras](https://keras.io/).

 Instead of RNNs, Long Short-Term Memory networks (LSTMs) can also be used.
 Here, the window size for previous data was taken as 7 days (one week) to predict the mean temperature for the 8th day.
 As 7 days is not a very long context, RNNs can work just fine.